Does Synthetic Oil Sludge

 When it comes to motor oil, there are two main types: synthetic and conventional.
 So, does synthetic oil clean sludge?
 The answer is yes!

-If you’re concerned about sludge build-up in your engine, switching to a synthetic oil may be a good option for you.
+If you’re concerned about sludge buildup in your engine, switching to synthetic oil may be a good option for you.

 What are the Disadvantages of Synthetic Oil?

-The disadvantages of synthetic oil are that it can be expensive, it can break down quicker in high temperatures, and it may not work as well in cold weather.
+The disadvantages of synthetic oil are that it can be expensive, break down quickly at high temperatures, and may not work as well in cold weather.

 How Long Does It Take for Oil to Sludge?